1998-2004 Chrysler Concorde, Chrysler 300M, and Dodge Intrepid

 Removing the rear deck speakers

 The factory rear deck speakers are 6"x9"s with 2-ohm impedance.
-These speakers can be replaced by a variety of 6"x9" or 5-1/4" aftermarket models.
+These full-range speakers can be replaced by a variety of 6"x9" or 5-1/4" aftermarket models.
 The same–size speakers will fit right in, while you'll need a mounting bracket for the smaller size.

 Replacing these speakers isn't all that hard, but it takes a bit of work to get to them.
 You'll need to remove the rear seat and several panels, which probably looks and sounds much worse than it actually is.
 You'll want to work carefully and stay organized, of course, and it's also good to have a helper handy when it comes to removing the seat cushion.
 We find that the moral support is kind of nice, too.